PuZZleDucK/NameSorterAssessment/readme.md

 - [x] nice .gitattributes
 - [x] honest about defects

-Other observations not strictly relevant in no particular order:

-- strict js :D
-- material gui
-- some old issues... mostly new
-- some terse abbreviations in naming - only one code base
-- ```if (object) { one liner }``` used often - only one code base

-## The Challenge - GlobalX Coding Assessment

-Below is a collection of notes and check points I intend to cover that has been condensed from the origional assessment challenge.

-### Notes
+## Notes

-- problem domain is deliberately simple
-- our goal is not to see you implement a trivial sorting algroithm
+- [x] our goal is not to see you implement a trivial sorting algroithm
-- [x] how your code communicates it's purpose clearly and with empathy to your potential team members.
+- [x] how your code communicates it's purpose clearly and with empathy to others
-- [ ] Caring about how easy your code is to understand and navigate for the next engineer who touches it.
+- [x] how easy your code is to understand and navigate for the next person
 - [x] Understand your ability to compose quality code that adheres to SOLID principles
   - [x] Single Responsibility Principle
   - [x] Open/Close Principle